Peptic Ulcer

 What is a peptic ulcer?

 A peptic ulcer is a sore on the lining of your stomach or the first part of your small intestine (duodenum).
-If the ulcer is in your stomach, it's also called a gastric ulcer.
-If the ulcer is in your duodenum, it's called a duodenal ulcer.
-Rarely, they can happen further down your intestine.
+Peptic ulcers are fairly common.
+There are two types:

 What causes peptic ulcers?

 In the past, experts thought lifestyle factors, such as stress and diet, caused ulcers.
 Today, we know that stomach acids and other digestive juices help create ulcers.
-These fluids burn the linings of your organs.
+Peptic ulcers form when acid erodes the lining of the digestive tract.

 The most common causes of peptic ulcers include:

 • H. pylori bacteria (Helicobacter pylori).
 Most ulcers are caused by an infection from a bacteria or germ called H. pylori.
-These bacteria hurt the mucus that protects the lining of your stomach and the first part of your small intestine (the duodenum).
+These bacteria hurt the mucus that protects the lining of your stomach and small intestine.
 Stomach acid then gets through to the lining.

-• NSAIDs (nonsteroidal anti-inflammatory medicines).
+• Long-term use of NSAIDs (nonsteroidal anti-inflammatory medicines).
 These are over-the-counter pain and fever medicines such as aspirin, ibuprofen, and naproxen.
 Long-term use can damage the mucus that protects the lining of your stomach.

 What are the symptoms of peptic ulcers?